andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/SQL /README.md

 3. **How can Cyclistic use digital media to influence casual riders to become members?**
    -

 This analysis reveals key findings regarding the patterns of both user categories over the weekly timeframe, offering essential direction for developing a conversion strategy focused on transitioning casual riders into annual members.
-Additionally, by continuing to delve deeper into the findings, Cycli
+Additionally, by continuing to delve deeper into the findings, Cyclistic can uncover valuable insights that will refine its marketing strategies, ultimately enhancing overall effectiveness.

 --------------------------------------